FabioScielzoOrtiz/PyDistances-book/quick_start.md

 pip install PyDistances
 ```

-To see the available versions of the package go to the release history at https://pypi.org/project/PyDistances/#history
+To see the available versions of the package go to the release history at PyPi: https://pypi.org/project/PyDistances/#history